microsoft/AL-Go/Scenarios/SelfHostedGitHubRunner.md

 1. Navigate to [https://github.com/organizations/{organization}/settings/actions/runners/new](https://github.com/organizations/{organization}/settings/actions/runners/new) to create a self-hosted runner for your organization.
 Use [https://github.com/{organization}/{repository}/settings/actions/runners](https://github.com/{organization}/{repository}/settings/actions/runners) to create a self-hosted runner for a single repository.
 ![Organization new runner](https://github.com/microsoft/AL-Go/assets/10775043/f09af5ee-73b5-40e3-bad1-98f0c7b0ddaa)
+1. Now, you can either [Create your self-hosted runner manually](#create-your-self-hosted-runner-manually) or you can [Use the Azure VM Template to create your self-hosted runner](use-the-azure-vm-template-to-create-your-self-hosted-runner)

+## Create your self-hosted runner manually
-1. To create a self-hosted runner manually, choose Windows under Runner Image and x64 in architecture and follow the description on how to create a self-hosted runner manually, then go to step 9 to continue the configuration.
+1. To create a self-hosted runner manually, choose Windows under Runner Image and x64 in architecture and follow the description on how to create a self-hosted runner manually
+1. go to [Allow your repository access to your runners](#allow-your-repository-access-to-your-runners) to continue the configuration.

+## Use the Azure VM Template to create your self-hosted runner
 1. To create an Azure VM hosting x self-hosted runners, open a new tab and navigate to [https://aka.ms/getbuildagent](https://aka.ms/getbuildagent).
 1. Enter the **Resource Group name**, **Region**, **VM Name**, **Admin Password** of your choice.
 1. Enter the **number of agents** you want to create on the VM.